Are you walking around feeling kind of on edge all the time? Have you ever felt like you are not really able to connect and be present in the moment?

 But all these things are far from being helpful.
 They can make you feel good now, but in the long term, they are more likely to make you feel even worse.

-In this Real Talk Friday episode, Ted will share his own life experience and the lessons he learned from all the struggles, traumas, and tragedies he had to overcome.
+In this Ted Talk episode, Ted will share his own life experience and the lessons he learned from all the struggles, traumas, and tragedies he had to overcome.

 He will also help you understand why you feel anxious and on edge most of the time.
 And what you should do to reconnect to yourself, so you remain calm amid whatever is going on in your life.
 Listen Now!